zjahqqq55/rollapp-registry/README.md

 If you have any question please feel free to reach out to the coreteam and community on Discord.
 We're here for you!

 ## Visualization
-Run `python3 scripts/visualize_rollapps.py` to generate a bar chart showing the number of RollApps per environment.
-The image will be saved as `rollapps_count.png` in the repository root.
+Install `matplotlib` with `pip install matplotlib` and then run `python3 scripts/visualize_rollapps.py` to generate a bar chart showing the number of RollApps per environment.
+The image will be saved as `rollapps_count.png` in the repository root and also displayed.